rohanmr/rainbow-heart/Readme.md

-# Rainbow-heart
+# Rainbow-Heart

 Download the code and Open it in the VS Code.

-Install VS code Extension Live Server.
+Install VS Code Extension Live Server.

 Run on Live-Server.